Membership and role

 - The Board has two Sub-Committees: Senior Civil Service Remuneration Committee and Audit & Risk Assurance Committee (each Chaired by a Non-Executive Director).
 A structure diagram is at Annex C.

 - The Board may also establish ad hoc groups, as required, to deliver key corporate priorities.

-- The Non-Executive Directors are members of the Finance Sub Committee and the People and Corporate Services Sub Committee which report to the Executive Committee.
+- The Non-Executive Directors are members of the Finance and Corporate Services Sub Committee which report to the Executive Committee.

 Annex A: Board membership